Chem2527/metabse-nginx-new/migration.md

-# Migrate Production Dashboards to staging
+# Migrate metabase Dashboards from Production to Staging environment

 ## 1. Backup Existing Data in the Staging Container:
 On the Staging server, back up the existing database files inside the staging container: